Precautionary Boil Water Notice

 Can I use tap water for making coffee, tea, lemonade, baby formula, frozen juice, or other beverages?

 No. Water intended for drinking must be boiled before using it to make beverages or use bottled water.

 Can I use my ice maker during the notice?

 Ice already in the freezer when the water pressure drops and before the Precautionary Boil Water Notice is issued is safe.
 When the notice is issued, turn off your ice maker.
 When the notice is lifted, if no contamination has been found, then you do not need to flush your ice maker before using it.

 Does a water filter or a water softener system protect me?

-No, water softeners and filtration systems catch larger molecules like sand and silt.
-They do not filter our micro-organisms.
+No, water softeners and filtration systems catch larger particles, like sand and silt.
+They do not filter out micro-organisms.
 For under-sink filters, read the manual.
 If in doubt, boil.

 Should I take the same precautions for my pets?

 Yes, although pets may have a higher tolerance level, it is better to use caution and take the same preventative measures.